Skip to content

 git rebase --continue

-• Never rebase commits that have been pushed to a shared branch!* You'll rewrite history and cause conflicts for your team.
+Don't rebase commits that have already been pushed to a shared branch.
+You'll rewrite history under your team and force everyone else to resolve conflicts they didn't cause.

 Safe: